Whimsy Stick

 Why Obsessive Behaviors Show Up in Border Collies

 Border Collies are famous for obsessive behaviors because their default coping strategy is to fixate and control movement.
-When they don't have a legitimate outlet, they build their own.
-Consequently, the drive doesn't disappear — it just finds inappropriate targets.
-The most common manifestations are listed below.
+When they do not have a legitimate outlet, they build their own.
+The drive does not disappear.
+It just finds inappropriate targets.

 Light and shadow chasing